bbauska/zombiePolitics/README.md

 asocial self Not surprisingly, the inhuman and degrading not only entered public discourse and shaped the debate about war, state violence, and human rights abus­ es but served to legitimate such practices.
-Torture was normalized, and the promise of an aspiring democracy was irreparably damaged.
+Torture was normalized, and the promise of an aspiring democracy was irreparably damaged.</p>

-The United States under the Bush administration embarked on a war on ter­ ror that not only defended torture as a matter of oHicial policy but furthered the con­ ditions for the emergence ofa culture of cruelty that profoundly altered the political and moral landscape ofthe country.
+<p>The United States under the Bush administration embarked on a war on ter­
+ror that not only defended torture as a matter of oHicial policy but furthered the con­ ditions for the emergence ofa culture of cruelty that profoundly altered the political and moral landscape ofthe country.
 As torture became normalized under the Bush